Glacier NP – 8/22/13 – Hidden Lake & Continental Divide Trail to Piegan Pass Plus St. Mary Falls – 15 Miles

 Laid back at the Pass (Jeff's photo).
 We spent the better part of an hour eating, gawking and marveling much as we had for the past five days.
 Jeff and Ken did their superhuman peak bagging; Brandon skipped these two because of blisters plaguing his tenderized feet.
 Cathy, Dolores, Brandon and I enjoyed a leisurely trek back down the trail.

-Stopping to soak in Siyeh Creek
+Soaking in Siyeh Creek

 While Brandon waited for the other guys, the fearless females added to the itinerary a quick hike to St. Mary Falls, just a couple of miles down the road (if we had planned ahead better, we could have continued to hike southbound on Piegan Pass Trail all the way to the falls).
 From the parking area it was a speedy 1.6-mile round trip.
 St. Mary is a stunning two-tier falls and there is actually a third tier as the river makes a quick turn to the right.
 Virginia Falls is farther along the trail but by this time we were ready to clean up and sit down so we headed back to the car.